Sheriff: Wis. murders could be emulation of Closs family

 More from Star Tribune

-Sheriff: Wis. man who killed 4 may have sought to imitate Closs kidnapping

-A motive for the shootings at two Chippewa Falls area residences remains unclear, but investigators believe Ritchie German Jr., may have been trying to kidnap a woman at one house.
+A motive remains unclear, but investigators believe Ritchie German Jr., may have been trying to kidnap woman.